JSolan/ChristmasTree/README.md

 ## WLED with Python

 This project is a Python application to control a WLED-powered LED strip or matrix.
 It allows you to apply effects, reset segments, and interact dynamically with the LEDs via the WLED JSON api.
-The plan is to record led locations in x,y,z planes so i can approximate a pixel display and set patterns.
+The plan is to record LED locations with open-cv in x,y,z planes so i can approximate a pixel display and set patterns.

 ---